RosieBarrows/4ch-py/README.md

 *If the folder containing your mesh is not called myocardium_OUT (or your mesh is not called myocardium), you will need to change this parameter within the file main_surf.py.*

 Within the parfiles folder (within this scripts folder) there is a parfiles folder.
-Change the name in heartFolder.txt to the name of your heart folder i.e. example heart.
+Change the name within heartFolder.txt to the path of your heart folder i.e. /data/Dropbox/example heart.

 **Check that the tags in tags_vent_fibres.json match those of your mesh and change if necessary**